n3k00n3/virgulino-ruby/CONTRIBUTING.md

 This creates a new branch, called `newbranch` in our example, in your local repository.
 4. Make your changes.
-5. `git commit`
+5. `git add --all`
+5. `git commit -m "A comment based on the featured added or fixing matters"`
-6. `git push origin newdesign:newdesign`
+6. `git push origin newbranch`
-This pushes your new branch called `newdesign` to your GitHub repository.
+This pushes your new branch called `newbranch` to your GitHub repository.

 ## Integrating your working code to master

-When you have made your changes and tested them, please send us a pull request.
+Once you made your changes and tested them, please send us a pull request.

 Do you want to contribute?